zxiang77/zx.blog/_posts/2017-10-08-maze-crawler.md

 description: a maze crawler built with WebGL.
 ---

-This is an extension of my project on Computer Graphics Practicum.
+This is an extension of my project on Computer Graphics Practicum at Cornell University.
 Shiyu Wang, Yuyan Tang and I worked together on this project.

 #### Instructions
 Press `up`, `down`, `left`, `right` to move around.